LongNT2003/cmc-corp-rag/README.md

 # cmc-corp-rag

+Running the System
-To run this system, parameter is adjust in server.py:
+To run the system, use the following command:

 streamlit run server.py

+Module Configuration
+The system includes two additional modules, including rerank and rewrite module.
+This module is optional and can be toggled on or off, depending on your needs.